Mission

 Organizational Description and Goals

-Today OAC’s primary objective is to provide secondary and university level education to youths coming from predominantly rural areas and impoverished backgrounds.
-Given their previous circumstances, they’ve much to overcome.
-The communities from which they come are isolated and lacking in resources and, as a result, limited in terms of possibility and scope.
-They offer few options for education and employment.
-Such areas all but guarantee that their residents will be channeled into lives mirroring those of the generations which preceded them.
-Our goal is that, upon completing their studies, our graduates will return to their neighborhoods to serve as an example to other young men and women, while inspiring a level of expectation and hope uncommon to the communities from which they come.
+In 2015, the surge in migration - large numbers of Guatemalans leaving behind their homes primarily located in the Quiche region of the country’s western highlands - compelled us to once again rethink our mission.
+The migrants traveled to the United states in pursuit of a better quality of life, after having concluded that such opportunity was unavailable to them in their homeland.
+For the past 10 years, Only A Child’s primary objective has been to provide secondary and university-level education to youths coming from rural areas and impoverished backgrounds.
+Given their previous circumstances, our residents have much to overcome.
+The communities which they called home were often isolated and lacking in resources.
+Options for education and employment are limited in such areas, all but guaranteeing that their coming-of-age residents will be channeled into lives mirroring those of the generations which preceded them.
+Our goal is that, upon completing their studies, our graduates will return to their communities to serve as examples or other young men and woman, while inspiring a level of expectation uncommon to the areas from which they come.

 About Us